 For today’s purpose, we are going to explore the online questionnaires or surveys that customers fill in when visiting a webpage.

 You can use forms for data collection to track spending habits, capture customer contact details, or even do market research.

-Some of the common types of online data gathering forms include:
+Some of the common types of online data gathering forms and forms of data collection include:

-Sign up forms are those data-gathering forms that ask visitors for their personal information in order to subscribe to a particular function.
+Sign up forms are those data-gathering and customer data collection forms that ask visitors for their personal information in order to subscribe to a particular function.